navuxneeth/UngapSRT/README.md

 * **Batch Processing**: Drag and drop multiple `.srt` files at once.

-* **Purely Client-Side**: No server needed!
+* **Purely Client-Side**: No server needed.
 All the processing happens securely in your browser using vanilla JavaScript.

 * **Groovy ASCII Theme**: A fun, retro terminal aesthetic with both light and dark modes.